 Active duty members of the United States military who have been served with divorce paperwork may request a stay of the proceedings pursuant to the Servicemembers' Civil Relief Act.
 (SCRA) The purpose of the SCRA is to allow members of the U.S. military to focus on their duties defending the country without worrying about how missing a court date could affect their case.

 If you are served with paperwork for a divorce, it is important to act right away.
 Even if you are deployed overseas, you will be expected to notify the court if you are requesting a stay of the proceedings pursuant to the SCRA.
 The SCRA can help you obtain a stay of the proceedings during your time on active duty and for a short period of time after you return from active duty.

 Benefits of Hiring an Attorney

-You should never sign an agreement regarding property division, custody, and child support without consulting an attorney because these agreements can be very difficult to change later.
+You should never sign an agreement regarding property division, child custody, and/or child support without first consulting an attorney because these agreements can be very difficult to change later.
 You want to make sure that the agreement is one that works for you and your family, or else you will likely need to hire an attorney later to try to get the agreement modified.